zebajholmes/tech_challenge/Readme.md

 <b>Overview</b>

-Simple example of a service to ingest data from: http://data.gdeltproject.org/gdeltv2/lastupdate.txt and load into a postgres table with postgis point geometry to see run:
+Simple example of a service to ingest data from: http://data.gdeltproject.org/gdeltv2/lastupdate.txt and load into a postgres table with postgis point geometry, to see run:
 ```
 docker built -t tech_challenge .